 The best way to do this is by linking directly to the page that you’re referencing.
 The words you use to link aren’t as important as the fact that you link, but if you like to do things properly, HubSpot has a clear guide of how to correctly cite sources.

 Don’t: Copy and Paste Directly from Another Site

-It is not acceptable to copy and paste text from another website without written permission from the original source.
-Even then, people and search engines will likely view it as low-quality, since it’s just a “rerun” of someone else’s original work.
+It is not acceptable to copy and paste entire pages from another website without written permission from the original source.
+If you do, people and search engines will likely view it as low-quality, since it’s just a “rerun” of someone else’s original work.

 With all the content floating around the Internet, this is bound to happen.
 As long as you are writing in your own words and not copying from another website, you should be fine.

 Do: Provide Readers with Fresh and Original Content

 Provide something unique that readers aren’t able to find anywhere else.
 You can certainly use info from other sites as a starting point, but add a unique spin that makes your content stand out from what your audience can already find online.
 If you are unable to come up with new topics you are passionate about, maybe you are in the wrong industry!

 Don’t: Allow Others to Steal Text from Your Website